 The surrounding area is predominantly flat as most of the land has been leveled to facilitate irrigation.
-Numerous canals, ditches, and drains owned by the Imperial Irrigation District are located throughout the project sites and surrounding area providing irrigation water and drainage to the individual fields.
+Numerous canals, ditches, and drains owned by the limberous are located throughout the project sites and surrounding area providing irrigation water and drainage to the individual fields.